Tatsuya Oishi (director): Style

+Oishi experimented with coloring in Hidamari Sketch, which he did art design work for across the series alongside Shaft animator Yoshiaki Itou.
+According to Oishi, Shinbo's orders for the style of the work included limited range of camera "angles" and positioning for the Hidamari apartments and the individual rooms of the main characters.
+He at first struggled in creating a style that met Shinbo's orders, but eventually decided upon bright colors and ensuring that photographs could be inserted with ease and that light objects could be shown with light lines.
+In designing the color schemes for each of the character's rooms and their motifs, he paid most attention to the color balance.

 Oishi has also become particularly well-known for his use of on-screen text, a style that Oishi overall contributed to the house "Shaft style" originating in the Pani Poni Dash openings.
 In the midst of episodes themselves, however, the initial appearance of on-screen text as it appears in Shaft series aside from episodes or series directed by Oishi comes from Hidamari Sketch episode 2, in which he used Kanji to punctuate or emphasize lines of dialogue for comedic purposes, for puns, and so forth.
 Later, Shinbo asked Oishi to be the series director for Bakemonogatari with the intent of visualizing words themselves, which Oishi had proven himself to be good at doing.
 However, as Oishi experimented more with on-screen text, and its usage was incorporated by the other Shaft directors, so too did its incorporation by Oishi himself.

+Discussing the differences between Oishi and Itamura as the series directors of Monogatari, sound director Youta Tsuruoka opined that Oishi was an "intuitive" director in contrast to Itamura's "logical" approach.